Oxford Canal Walk

 Follow the Oxford Canal from Oxford to Coventry on this splendid waterside walk.
 You follow the towpath of the canal for the duration of the route meaning this is a fairly easy walk (providing you don't do at all at once!)

-You will pass through Thrupp, Lower Heyford, Banbury, Cropredy, Braunston Turn and Rugby before finishing at Hawkesbury Junction in Coventry.
+You will pass through a series of delightful villages including Thrupp, Lower Heyford, Banbury, Cropredy, Braunston Turn and Rugby before finishing at Hawkesbury Junction in Coventry.